darwincereska/notes.nvim/README.md

 # notes.nvim

-A Neovim plugin for managing markdown notes with git version control, Telescope fuzzy finding, and an interactive commit browser using NUI.
+A Neovim plugin for managing markdown notes with **block-level version control** using NoteVC, Telescope fuzzy finding, and an interactive commit browser using NUI.

 ## Features